 • Be patient: Edibles take 30 minutes to several hours to hit and can last 6-12 hours, so don’t reach for that second helping so quickly!
 You want to make sure your high time is a good time.
 Discover what to do if you accidentally get too high.

 • Be safe: One of the most important things about cannabis edibles is to follow the golden rule, start low and go SLOW.
 Keeping your mg of THC low is the best way to stay safe.
 Do not eat an entire batch of marijuana brownies in one sitting, no matter how much you love the flavor of your homemade weed brownies.
+One more habit worth keeping: if you’re sharing these, always label them clearly and tell people they’re infused before they dig in.
+Everyone deserves to know exactly what they’re eating and to choose their own dose.

 • Be prepared: Learn how to make the staple recipes quickly needed to infuse this recipe with my Cannabis Cookbook